The Purpose of the Juvenile System

 - If the intake officer decides not to file a petition or peace order, the victim, arresting officer or complaining person or agency may appeal the decision to the State’s Attorney.

-Petitions alleging delinquency are filed by the State’s Attorney’s Office within 30 days after receipt of referral from an intake officer.
-The petition alleging delinquency shall “set forth in clear and simple language the alleged facts which constitute the delinquency, and shall also specify the laws allegedly violated by the child.”
+Petitions alleging delinquency are filed by the State’s Attorney’s Office within 30 days after receiving a referral from an intake officer.
+The petition alleging delinquency is written in clear and simple language stating the alleged facts which constitute the delinquency, and states the laws allegedly violated by the child.
 Felony hearings are open to the public.
 Read the Law: Md.
 Code Cts. & Jud.
 Proc.
-Art. § 3-8A-13.
+Art. § 3-8A-13

 - You have the same rights as adults - the right to remain silent and the right to an attorney.

-- The court then decides whether you are released to your parents or to a shelter home or juvenile detention facility run by the Department of Juvenile Services;
+- The court then decides whether you are released to your parents or guardian or to a shelter home or juvenile detention facility run by the Department of Juvenile Services;

-- If you are not released to your parents, you are sent to a shelter or detention facility.
+- If you are not released to your parents or guardian, you are sent to a shelter or detention facility.

 Who decides whether you will be released to your parents or whether you will have to stay in the Detention Facility?

 A judge makes this decision.
 The judge listens to what law enforcement officers are recommending, and the judge also considers: